-The College of William & Mary Foundation's defining and essential mission is to support the College’s deserving people and programs.
+The William & Mary Foundation's defining and essential mission is to support the William & Mary's deserving people and programs.
 By seeking private support and then diligently managing those funds, the Foundation makes possible the work of our students and faculty — providing vital funds for scholarships, professorships, research and program funding.

 The Foundation is a non-profit corporation and a public charity.
 An independent volunteer board of approximately 40 trustees leads the Foundation and advises staff members on the investment and management of gifts.
 The Investments Committee, which oversees the William & Mary Investment Trust (WAMIT), is one of the committees and sub-committees that oversee specific responsibilities of the Foundation.
 (See the Foundation's Tax Identification.)

 Directions to the Office of Investment Administration